doctorgabi/SQL_Language_Capstone/doc/user_stories.md

 User Story 5a (kanji -->English & pronunciation)
 : As a Japanese language student
-: I want to see a random kanji word I don't yet know when I press a key : so that I can see if I know the correct pronunciation or English translation.
+: I want to see a random kanji category word I don't yet know when I press a key : so that I can see if I know the correct kanji, pronunciation or English translation.

-Usage: "k"
+Usage: "k" (when starting the session)
+Usage: "y" (when continuing the session after getting an answer right)
+Usage: "n" (when continuing the session after getting an answer wrong)

 * Acceptance Criteria:
-1. Accepts a user input key that links to unknown kanji for the correct JLPT level
+1. Accepts a user input key that links to unknown kanji category word for the correct JLPT level
-2. Prints a randomly selected single kanji from the specified level.
+2. Prints a randomly selected single kanji category word from the specified level.
-3. Kanji not specified as required kanji but only as required vocabulary are not included.
+3. Words not specified as required kanji but only as required vocabulary are not included.

 User Story 5b (kanji --> display pronunciation)
 : As a Japanese language student
-: I want to see the correct pronunciation for the kanji already on the screen when I press a key : so that I can check if my answer was correct.
+: I want to see the correct answer for the kanji category word already on the screen when I press a key : so that I can check if my answer was correct.

-Usage: "kp"
+Usage: "y" (when continuing the session after getting an answer right)
+Usage: "n" (when continuing the session after getting an answer wrong)

 * Acceptance Criteria:
-1. Accepts a user input key that links to pronunciation of the current kanji
+1. Accepts a user input key that prints the correct answer for the current kanji category word
-2. Prints both the current kanji and the associated pronunciation.

-User Story 5c (kanji --> display English)
+User Story 5c (update)
 : As a Japanese language student
-: I want to see the correct English translation for the kanji already on the screen when I press a key : so that I check if my answer was correct.

-Usage: "ke"

-* Acceptance Criteria:
-1. Accepts a user input key that links to the English translation of the current kanji
-2. Prints both the current kanji and the associated English translation.

-User Story 5d (update)
-: As a Japanese language student
 : I want to update the record for the kanji currently on the screen when I press a key : so that I can keep up to date with what I have learned.

-Usage: "k" || "r"
+Usage: "y" || "n"

 * Acceptance Criteria:
 1. Accepts one of two user input keys that link to the pronunciation status of the current kanji